MicrosoftEdge/BrowserEfficiencyTest/Documentation/GetStarted.md

 To ensure your configuration and build is correct, here's a good test to run.
 It will run through each browser twice, using two quick scenarios in two different tabs, and record how much CPU was used for them:

-This command assumes the user logged in is "UserName" and places the resulting traces in a folder on the desktop.
-You should switch in the location you wish the traces to be stored after the `-tc` command.
+You'll have to provide a path to place the resulting traces after the `-tc` command.
 Remember that this also assumes Elevator is already running and waiting for a client connection.

 ```
-> BrowserEfficiencyTest.exe -b edge chrome opera firefox -i 2 -tc C:\Users\UserName\Desktop\TestTraces -ms cpuUsage -s fastScenario wikipedia
+> BrowserEfficiencyTest.exe -b edge chrome opera firefox -i 2 -tc C:\Some\Path\TestTraces -ms cpuUsage -s fastScenario wikipedia
 ```

 #### Full test run

-To get a full 5 iterations on each browser, running the default set of scenarios,
+To get a full 5 iterations on each browser running a default set of scenarios, use a workload instead of individual scenarios.
+These workloads are defined in `workloads.json`.

 ```
-> BrowserEfficiencyTest.exe -b edge chrome opera firefox -i 5 -tc C:\Users\UserName\Desktop\Traces -ms cpuUsage -s all
+> BrowserEfficiencyTest.exe -b edge chrome opera firefox -i 5 -tc C:\Some\Path\TestTraces -ms cpuUsage -w representativeshort
 ```